 1.1 Belton CE Primary School fully recognises the contribution it can make to protect children and support pupils in school.
-The aim of the policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate.
+The aim of the policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive environment.
+We encourage children to talk about their worries and to report their concerns to us.
 The pupils' welfare is of paramount importance.